Ryan T. Allen

 1. Reach out.
 Contact me and send your resume or CV.

-5. Mutual fit check.
+6. Final checkpoint.
+At the end of the trial period, we assess “fit” both ways.
 I assess your proactivity, responsiveness, and willingness to learn; you assess the work and grade me as a mentor.

-The Ideal Student
+The Ideal Lab Member

 Work Structure